N3TWORK/thrift/README.md

 == Restrictions ==

-- optional, non-nullable values are always written when saving thrift
+- c#: optional, non-nullable values are always written when saving thrift
 	- because we don't have isset
 	- we could effectively get this behavior back by only writing non-default values
 	- but we're not writing from c#, so we don't care